PlaceOS/drivers/drivers/place/booking_check_in_helper_readme.md

 * Booking checkin helper monitors `Booking.current_pending` and `Booking.presence`
   * auto checks in if presence found
   * emails the host about the booking if they have not checked in
+* configuring `auto_cancel: true` will have the system decline the meeting with the `decline_message` instead of asking the host if they still intend to attend.

 ## Requirements